 Intellectual property attorney Marc E. Hankin works with clients in California and across the globe who are looking for the most strategic and cost-effective manner of protecting their ideas and inventions.
 Selected by his peers and competitors as a southern California SuperLawyer® in intellectual property law for each of the past three years, Mr. Hankin is prepared to advise clients on their rights both within the U.S. and the global market.

-Put Hankin Patent Law’s experience and insights to work for you.
+Put Hankin Patent Law, APC’s experience and insights to work for you.
 Contact us to schedule a complimentary initial consultation.